Johjo/blog-collectif-ytreza/content/posts/mob-programming.md

 ## Methods 📏

-A key aspect of mob programming is a frequent role switch.
+A key aspect of Mob Programming is a frequent role switch.
 We target a controlled state (red or green) before the switch occurs.
 If a controlled state can't be reached within minutes, we roll back.
 When should we switch?
 It depends on the mood and current team pace 🤷‍♂️.
 Some great moments for this rotation to happen:
 - When mob.sh integrated timer (♻️) tells us to do so.
 In fact, we decide in advance how long rotation should be ⌛
 - When we complete a baby step or a TDD cycle 🚦